Breakdown Goals

 Description

-Most of the time we get stuck in doing something is because we want to achieve a high level, perfection or the finish line.
-Often times the finish line is far away and our minds work against us telling us, to not even start.
-Breaking down the goal into the smallest easily achievable piece will guarantee we achieve the small goal and increase our chance of achieving the bigger goal.
+Most of the time we get stuck while doing something, it is because we are focused on a high level of perfection or the finish line.
+Often, the finish line is far away and our minds work against us, telling us not to even start.
+Breaking down a goal into the smallest, most easily achievable pieces will guarantee we achieve the small goal and increase our chances of achieving the bigger goal.

-I had a friend who went on to run 100k.
-After 30k he was done.
-His legs were tired and he slammed to the ground.
-After 30 minutes of sitting he asked himself the question "Can I get up and walk 100m?".
-The answer was ofcourse.
+I had a friend who ran a 100k.
+After 30k, he was exhausted; his legs were tired, and he slammed to the ground.
+After 30 minutes of sitting, he asked himself, "Can I get up and walk 100m?"
+The answer, of course, was yes.
 He got up and walked 100m.
-When he was about to reach 100m he asked himself "Can I walk 1k?".
-The answer again was "ofcourse".
-Before he reached 1k he asked "Can I run 1k?" then he asked "Can I make it to the next station?" and by then he was back on track.
-Then he hit another bottleneck and asked himself "Can I rest for 15 minutes then walk for 1k?".
-And eventually he completed the 100k.
+When he was about to reach 100m, he asked himself, "Can I walk 1k?"
+The answer again was, "Of course".
+Before he reached 1k, he asked, "Can I run 1k?"
+Then he asked, "Can I make it to the next station?"
+By then, he was back on track.
+Then he hit another bottleneck and asked himself, "Can I rest for 15 minutes, then walk for 1k?"
+Eventually, he completed the 100k.

-This is a skill and needs practice to increase.
+This is a skill that needs practice to improve.

-The main parts of this skills is as follows
+The main parts of this skill are as follows:

-1. Figuring out the guaranteed achievable small goal.
-If I asked myself "Can I get to 3:30?", I might not have said yes.
-If I asked myself "Can I get to 3:01?", I would have said yes, achieved it instantly and stopped.
-So figuring out the right number is a skill and you'll get better at it over time.
+1. Figuring out the guaranteed, achievable small goal.
+If I asked myself, "Can I get to 3:01?", I would have said yes, achieved it instantly, and stopped.
+Therefore, figuring out the right number is a skill, and you'll get better at it over time.

 2. Keep asking the question.
-If a person continues asking this question they'll either withness true failure (muscle, mind etc..) or they'll achieve their larger goal.
+If a person continues asking this question, they'll either witness true failure (muscle, mind, etc.) or they'll achieve their larger goal.
 Initially you'll be able to do 1-3 rounds of this.
 But as you get better you'll be doing this 10-20 or even more times.

 3. Asking the question at the right time.
 Lets say my goal is to get to 3:10.
-If I ask "Can I get to 3:20" when I reach 3:10 it's already too late and my body will have caved in.
-So I need to ask the question the right time, ideally a bit before the previous goal is achieved so my mind has enough time to aim at the next goal.
+If I ask, "Can I get to 3:20" when I reach 3:10, it's already too late, and my body will have caved in.
+Therefore, I need to ask the question at the right time—ideally a bit before the previous goal is achieved—so my mind has enough time to aim at the next goal.

 Practice